joomcode/errorx/README.md

 > Error: wrong argument value

 An *errorx* library makes an approach to create a toolset that would help remedy this issue with these considerations in mind:
-* No extra care should be required for an error to have all the required debug information; it is the opposite that may constitute a special case
+* No extra care should be required for an error to have all the necessary debug information; it is the opposite that may constitute a special case
 * There must be a way to distinguish one kind of error from another, as they may imply or require a different handling in user code
 * Errors must be composable, and patterns like ```if err == io.EOF``` defeat that purpose, so they should be avoided
 * Some context information may be added to the error along the way, and there must be a way to do so without altering the semantics of the error
 * It must be easy to create an error, add some context to it, check for it
 * A kind of error that requires a special treatment by the caller *is* a part of a public API; an excessive amount of such kinds is a code smell

-As a result, the goal of the library is to provide a brief, expressive syntax for a conventional error handling and to discourage usage patterns that bring less value than harm.
+As a result, the goal of the library is to provide a brief, expressive syntax for a conventional error handling and to discourage usage patterns that bring more harm than they're worth.

 Error-related, negative codepath is typically less well tested, though of, and may confuse the reader more than its positive counterpart.
 Therefore, an error system could do well without too much of a flexibility and unpredictability